 TIS which achieve accreditation will display the National Rail Mark of Accreditation.
 Only websites and apps which are listed in this document should display the National Rail Mark of Accreditation:

 TOC websites are listed to provide a cross reference to the TIS supplier which provides the TOC core retailing functionality.
 This may be a different supplier to that which provides the website presentation layer.

 TOC websites which declare themselves to be impartial retailers must offer impartial retailing of all products in the RSP data feed between all National Rail stations as required by the Ticketing and Settlement Agreement.
 TOC websites which declare that they are not impartial may restrict the selection of products available, providing that the limitations on retailing is made clear to the user.

 How do I get accredited?

 Read more about the accreditation process in the RSP TIS Accreditation Guide.

-There are two ways of accessing and paying for RSP accreditation services:
+In summary, there are two ways of accessing RSP accreditation services: